P

 Where Smart Service Fits

 The sales training is on the human side.
 The software is what makes it stick in the field.
 Smart Service puts the customer history, equipment records, last-visit photos, and quote builder on the tech's tablet in the basement next to the failing capacitor.
-Three editions match how the shop keeps its books.
+Two products match how the business keeps its books.

-Smart Service classic pairs with QuickBooks Desktop for shops running Pro, Premier, or Enterprise.
-Smart Service Cloud integrates with QuickBooks Online for shops on the cloud side.
-Smart Service 365 also integrates with QuickBooks Online with a modern cloud-app feature set.
-The QuickBooks edition decision guide walks through which one fits a given shop.
-The companion iFleet app handles the photo capture, three-option quote builder, signature collection, and on-site invoicing from the same tablet the tech is using to show the customer the corroded coil.
+Smart Service Desktop pairs with QuickBooks Desktop for businesses running Pro, Premier, or Enterprise.
+Smart Service Cloud works with QuickBooks Online, QuickBooks Desktop, or standalone, with a modern cloud-app feature set.
+The QuickBooks edition decision guide walks through which one fits a given business.
+Smart Service Desktop's iFleet mobile app and the Smart Service Cloud Mobile App handle the photo capture, options-based quote builder, signature collection, and on-site invoicing from the same tablet the tech is using to show the customer the corroded coil.
+The dispatcher coordinating all of this from the office needs a reliable workstation to keep up — the recommendations in this guide to building the perfect office dispatcher computer cover the hardware and display setup that lets a dispatcher manage a full board without slowdowns or screen-switching friction.

 Building the Sales Muscle